-Sets of practice problems, containing either 2 or 3 problems, are assigned in WileyPlus after each class and due typically by 9:15 am on the day of the next class.
+Sets of 3 practice problems are assigned in WileyPlus and due by 9:15 am on the day of the next class.
 Late submissions will receive 50% credit.
-These problems will often be started during class time in group work.

-Recommended Time Burden outside of class = 1-2 hours per problem set
+Recommended Time Burden outside of class = 1 - 2 hours per problem set